Your Money: Charitable granting soars even as tax changes transform giving

 There is still a tax deduction for charitable giving on the U.S. tax return, but many millions fewer people now itemize their deductions because the tax reform doubled the standard deduction.
 So, that incentive to give at the end of the year for the tax deduction is gone for most.

-While Fidelity Charitable also had a record year of grants going out to charities in 2018, incoming donations for that year were down 1.1%, according to the company.
+While Fidelity Charitable also had a record year of grants going out to charities in 2018, incoming donations for that year were down 1.1% nationwide, according to Giving USA.

-Nationwide, the trend was similar, according to Giving USA, with granting up but donations down.

 The long-term impact of this change will be greatest on community organizations that count on small, local donations and are now having trouble staying afloat or planning for the future.